covisian/shoelace/docs/pages/tokens/color.md

 Theme tokens give you a semantic way to reference colors in your app.
 The primary palette is typically based on a brand color, whereas success, neutral, warning, and danger are used to visualize actions that correspond to their respective meanings.

 ### Accent Tokens
+These tokens help ensure consistent color usage and easy theming across your application.

 <div class="color-palette accent">
   <div class="color-palette__name">